© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Maes Merddyn Ring Cairn is a scheduled monument protected by Cadw under reference DE273.
 View the official record →

-Maes Merddyn Ring Cairn is a Neolithic or Bronze Age funerary monument located in Denbighshire, Wales.
+Maes Merddyn Ring Cairn is a prehistoric funerary monument located in Denbighshire, Wales, consisting of a ring cairn of Bronze Age date.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE273.

 Maes Merddyn Ring Cairn dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Maes Merddyn Ring Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE273.